lrslab/lrslab.github.io/raw/content/contact.md

 We have open positions for research postgraduate students (PhD program).
 Please send your CV and your github account to PI's email if interested.

-### update on 2025/05/21
+### update on 2025/08/18
 We have PhD positions open for applications.
 The successful candidates will work on the following projects:
-1. Genetics related research on hybrid incompatibility between _C. briggsae_ and _C. nigoni_.
+1. Genetics related research on hybrid incompatibility between _C. briggsae_ and _C. nigoni_ (mostly web lab).
-2. Method development for DNA/RNA modification finding using nanopore sequencing.
+2. Method development for DNA/RNA modification finding using nanopore sequencing (Dry lab).

 The basic requirements for the candidates are: